Robert J. Dodge Professional Image Award

 Paul Day Cribbins, 82, passed away on February 17, 2010.
 Paul had lived and worked in Raleigh for more than 50 years and was Professor Emeritus of Civil Engineering at N.C.
 State University.
 Mr. Cribbins and his contributions to our profession were recognized and remembered by NCSITE President Russell Dalton at the 2010 Annual Meeting Luncheon.

-2012 Award Winner: North Carolina State University ITE Student Chapter
+2013 Award Winner: University of North Carolina at Charlotte ITE Student Chapter

 The cup is awarded to the outstanding student chapter within the Section.